NSLog0/PyDReact/README.md

 ## How Backend work?

-I use Django webpack loader to get ouput of webpack run on django witch use [webpack-bundle-tracker](https://github.com/owais/webpack-bundle-tracker) to generate file see more at [Django webpack loader](https://github.com/owais/django-webpack-loader)
+I use "Django webpack loader" to get ouput of webpack run on django with [webpack-bundle-tracker](https://github.com/owais/webpack-bundle-tracker) to generate file for Django. see more about [Django webpack loader](https://github.com/owais/django-webpack-loader)

 ## What's inside project

  - Hot load by [react-hot-loader](https://github.com/gaearon/react-hot-loader)
- - all project need about python lib at requirements.txt
+ - all python need write at requirements.txt
  - server.js to run webpack-dev-server using node
  - webpack config for development and production
  - simple config for eslint and use rule by airbnb